thacherT1D/webdevstuff/Weekly_Plans/Week_02/Week_02_Plan.desc.md

   - Reading Documentation
   - Using Developer Tools
   - Reading Stack Traces

-- In the afternoon Logan will hold a review session.
+- In the afternoon, Logan will hold a review session.

 Resources: